 Roman’s hand ghosted over the bruise.
 “I think that’s just me.
 How are your stitches?”

 “Fine,” Leandros said.
 He smirked and began to tug down the bandages.
 “Would you like to see?”

 Leandros realized he was smiling and quickly stopped.
 “Hand me my shirt, would you?
 I have better things to do than sit around and chat.”

 “Whatever you’re about to say, Roman, think it over, and then don’t say it.”

-“Wow, you weren’t kidding about them,” the girl who’d come in with Roman said to Gareth.
+“Wow, you weren’t kidding about them,” the girl who’d come in behind Roman said to Gareth.